pooya-mohammadi/intro_to_git/create_git_project.md

 Everything is back to the way we left.
 It's amazing!

 ## How to add our project to a remote server[GitHub]
-First, create account in GitHub.
+First, create an account on GitHub.
 Then Log in to your page.</br>
 ![img.png](images/create_git_project/github_new.png)
 Click on the new button to create a new project.</br>
 ![img.png](images/create_git_project/img_create_project_github.png)